aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

 Gets page display duration.
 This is time in seconds that page shall be displayed during presentation.
-Returs -1 if duration is not defined.
+Returns -1 if duration is not defined.

 --------------------